highcanfly-club/hcfmailer-plus/README.md

 ### Deployment with Docker and Docker compose

-This setup starts a stack composed of Mailtrain, MongoDB, Redis, and MariaDB.
+This setup starts a stack composed of Mailtrain, MongoDB 6 , Redis 7, and Mysql 8.
 It will setup a locally accessible Mailtrain instance with HTTP endpoints as follows.
 - http://localhost:3000 - trusted endpoint
 - http://localhost:3003 - sandbox endpoint
 - http://localhost:3004 - public endpoint